mojohaus/versions/versions-maven-plugin/src/site/markdown/index.md

 ## Examples

-To provide you with better understanding of some usages of the Plugin Name, you can take a look into the following examples:
+To provide you with a better understanding of some usages of the Versions Plugin, you can take a look into the following examples:
 * [Advancing dependency versions](./examples/advancing-dependency-versions.html)
 * [Compare project dependencies to a remote project](./examples/compare-dependencies.html)